We’re a while on the porch waiting for Henry to come to the door.

 ‘My hayfever’s bad today!’ says Tom, rubbing his eyes.
 ‘I took a Piriton, but the trouble is, it completely wipes me out.’

 ‘Doesn’t touch it,’ he says.
 ‘No – I need the big guns.
 And then I end up looking like him…!’

-He nods to a nightmarish plastic figurine by the side of the front door, a pixie (I’d guess), clothes made from flowers, flowerpot hat, holding a watering can, smiling with a stupefied expression.
+He nods to a nightmarish plastic figurine by the side of the front door, a pixie (I’d guess), clothes made from flowers, flowerpot hat, holding a watering can, smiling vacantly.

 Suddenly we see the shape of Henry coalescing behind the frosted glass, lurching from side to side as he harrumphs and curses his way down the hall.
 Eventually he’s near enough to reach out a hand, there’s a deal more swearing as he fumbles with the lock, and the door opens.